 Immediate Implants – Front Tooth Replacement

-This is one of Dr. Seddon’s favourite procedures as it allows patients to walk out with the tooth they originally came in with unless of course, it doesn’t look that great!
+This is one of our favourite procedures as it allows patients to walk out with the tooth they originally came in with unless of course, it doesn’t look that great!
 Also, this can be one of the most non-invasive procedures and therefore relatively painless.

 Immediate Dental Implant Procedure

 This procedure is really quite simple.
 It involves a review of all the important post-operative instructions, pre-operative medications, and antibacterial mouth rinse, and giving some anesthetic to make the procedure relatively painless.
-When the surgery begins, it is Dr. Seddon’s goal not to touch any of the gums around the tooth while removing the tooth or root with a special device that makes this non-traumatic procedure possible.
-Once the tooth comes out, Dr. Seddon will then examine the surrounding bone to ensure it is able to accept a dental implant.
-If everything looks ideal, Dr. Seddon will place an appropriate-sized implant that will be secure enough to accept a tooth.
+When the surgery begins, the goal is not to touch any of the gums around the tooth while removing the tooth or root with a device that makes this non-traumatic procedure possible.
+Once the tooth comes out, Dr. Seddon, General Dentist, will then examine the surrounding bone to ensure it is able to accept a dental implant.
+If everything looks ideal, Dr. Seddon, General Dentist, will place an appropriate-sized implant that will be secure enough to accept a tooth.
 The implant is placed and then either the original tooth or crown may be used or an acrylic version that matches the colour, size, and shape of the adjacent teeth.
-Oftentimes, there is some bone particles that will be added on the front portion of the dental implant to fill in any spaces and prevent any resorption of the bone which can occur after removing the tooth, and sometimes Dr. Seddon may elect to add some gum tissue to the area to create ideal tissue esthetics for your smile.
+Oftentimes, there is some bone particles that will be added on the front portion of the dental implant to fill in any spaces and prevent any resorption of the bone which can occur after removing the tooth, and sometimes Dr. Seddon, General Dentist, may elect to add some gum tissue to the area to create ideal tissue esthetics for your smile.
 It really depends on the case and what is needed to get to ideal.